stev47/StaticKernels.jl/README.md

 - kernel acts as a function in e.g. `map` or `mapreduce`
 - package is small and dependency free

-This package is not a zoo of different kernels and filters, but instead enables you to write them easily and efficiently yourself.
+This package is not a big zoo of different kernels and filters, but instead enables you to write them easily and efficiently yourself.

 ## Usage